DJDevon3/My_Circuit_Python_Projects/Boards/raspberrypi/Raspberry Pi Pico/TR Cowbell/README.md

 - If you intend on making a keyboard with MCP23017 chips a better idea is to use the mcp23017_scanner matrix class and example within the mcp23017_scanner library.
 You can split each GPIO as a row or column for 64 keys (8x8 grid) per chip!
 With a maximum of 16 chips (8 chips per I2C bus) that means the total possible amount of keys is 64 * 16 = 1024 keys!!!
 - Ask in Adafruit Discord what the best PCB layout for the mcp23017_scanner matrix library expects to work with (probably diode matrix).

-### Pin Confusion
+### MCP23017 Pin Confusion
 It's OK to be confused at some point about which pins go where.
 There are so many overlapping numbers it's quite easy to mix things up.
-If you're a board designer just stick with the layout I have here and you'll be OK.
-You can always fix pin mapping in software though you will complicate your life.
-I've already made that mistake in my 1.0 board design, learn from my mistake, fixed it in the v1.2 design. ;)
+As long as all MCP pins are traced to switches and or LED's you can always fix pin mappings in software.